finalprojectteam3/finalproject_team3/README.md

 # finalproject_team3

-We will be training a machine learning classification algorythm, that will be trained on
+We will be training a machine learning classification algorythm, that will be trained on facial recognition.

 kaggle datasets download -d msambare/fer2013